Brookline Boulevard was alive with

 did research to compile a list of Brookline servicemen who gave the ultimate

 sacrifice in battle from World War I through the present day War on Terror.

-All together they found the names of forty-eight casualties from the Community of Brookline.
+All together they found the names of fifty-six casualties from the Community of Brookline.
 These are

 the young men that this Memorial Day Parade is all about.
 The names of these